 - In the event of a serious incident on the course making it unsafe to continue racing, any Umpire (or the Starter) may stop the race by verbally instructing crews to "Stop Racing".

 - Each Umpire's first responsibility is to the crews in their reach of the course.
 Having ensured those crews have understood and reacted to the instruction to stop racing, they are to contact the Chief Umpire by radio or phone with a brief report that they have stopped the race, including the reasons why.

 - The Chief Umpire will relay the information to all other Umpires and the Starter all of whom will immediately stop the race in their reaches using the command "Stop Racing".
 The Chief Umpire will use the following message: "All stations, All stations.
 Race Control.
 Stop the race.
 I repeat, stop the race.
 All stations acknowledge.
 Over".
-Acknowledgement is to commence with the Starter and thence work up the course.
+Acknowledgement is to commence with the Starter and thence work down the course.

 - Unless circumstances dictate otherwise, crews will be instructed to return to their boating areas, following normal navigation rules.

 Three Safety launches will be stationed along the course, at the start, at Walton Bridge and at the Finish.
 A further one will provide cover for crews marshalling before the Start along the ‘Old River’ to the north and west of Desborough Island.
 If a launch crew sees an incident, they should deal with it as a priority, ensuring the Chief Umpire is kept informed.
 A rescue launch attending an incident should be aware of the effect excessive wash can have on rowing crews.

 St John Ambulance will be in attendance at Cowey Sale with minor First Aid facilities available at Elmbridge Canoe Club and Walton RC.